Rainbow Cichlid Care Guide (July 2026): Complete Species Profile

 Following are a few tips for preventing diseases:

-• Avoid overstocking your tank.
+• Avoid overstocking your tank, which leads to poor water conditions.

-• Keep your tank clean.
+• Keep your tank clean without over-cleaning and disrupting beneficial bacteria.

 Treatment and Medications